 1719 NE Alberta St.

 Portland has a number of wonderful French restaurants, but the unassuming corner restaurant Coquine, located at the base of Mount Tabor, is my favorite.
-The menu featuring a half or whole roast chicken, chicken liver mousse with seasonal compote and a variety of composed vegetable dishes reminds me of the bistronomie currently being served at the best Parisian bistros, but the restaurant ambience, a historic storefront with wood floors and tables and a nice outdoor patio, is pure Portland.
+The menu featuring a half or whole roast chicken, chicken liver mousse with seasonal compote and a variety of composed vegetable dishes reminds me of the bistronomie currently being served at the best Parisian bistros, but the restaurant ambiance, a historic storefront with wood floors and tables and a nice outdoor patio, is pure Portland.

 6839 SE Belmont St.